 Cloning the FERC Form 1 DB#

-FERC Form 1 is… special.
+FERC Form 1 is special.

-The FERC Form 1 is published in a particularly inaccessible format (proprietary binary FoxPro database files), and the data itself is unclean and poorly organized.
+In addition to using two difficult to parse and very different file formats, the data itself is unclean and poorly organized.
 As a result, very few people are currently able to use it.
 This means that, while we have not yet integrated the vast majority of the available data into PUDL, it’s useful to just provide programmatic access to the bulk raw data, independent of the cleaner subset of the data included within PUDL.

 To provide that access, we’ve broken the

-down into two distinct steps:
+down into several distinct steps:

-Clone the entire FERC Form 1 database from FoxPro into a local file-based
+Clone the 1994-2020 annual database from FoxPro (DBF) into a local file-based

 If you want direct access to the original FERC Form 1 database, you can just do the database cloning and connect directly to the resulting database.
 This has become especially useful since Microsoft recently discontinued the database driver that until late 2018 had allowed users to load the FoxPro database files into Microsoft Access.